-⚠ WARNING: Exercise care when handling the wheel due to its weight.
+WARNING: Exercise care when handling the wheel due to its weight.

-Fix & Go Repair Kit (if fitted)
+4.5 Fix & Go Repair Kit (where fitted)

 CAUTION: Before use please read the user instructions supplied with your Fix & Go repair kit.

 The Fix & Go automatic quick tyre repair kit is positioned at the front of the vehicle assenger compartment and includes Fig. A: